-It felt like the right weather to share one of our favourite cold-weather dishes.
+It feels like the right time to share one of our favourite cold-weather dishes.

 This recipe is one which I first enjoyed after it was created by Melbourne Instagram mum-of-five and kitchen whiz Roz, of @sonny_loves_charlie.

 Now I am no chef, just a regular mum who loves some time in the kitchen and the satisfied faces of her well-fed children.
 But this is one of the easiest recipes I have made (Thanks Roz!).

 (To feed a family of four with leftovers or a family of five with no leftovers!)

 - Two 500 gram packets of gnocchi (we use Rana brand)